 Neptune and Uranus can be seen as small, colored points in the night sky.
 However, this will be mostly all you can get of the two outer gas planets with any consumer-grade telescope.

 Despite its smaller aperture and somewhat narrow field of view, many deep sky objects can be seen in detail.
 Large globular clusters are an exciting view under dark skies, as well as some of the brighter galaxies like M51, M31, or M33.
 The long focal length of the 6SE also allows for the observation of small planetary nebulae, such as M57, Caldwell 39, or Caldwell 63.

 Overall, the only real limiting factor of this telescope is its aperture, or the lack thereof.
 The Schmidt-Cassegrain may arguably be optically superior to other consumer-grade telescopes like Newtonians, but are beat in terms of price per inch of aperture.

 The lack of coma, diffraction spikes, and other optical aberrations are nice to have, but the 6SE’s small aperture is something to consider when deciding to purchase a telescope.
 If your primary observational targets are dim, wide-field objects, then perhaps a telescope with larger aperture would be more appropriate.

 Celestron 6SE Specs Table

 Overall, the Celestron NexStar 6SE makes a fine piece of kit for someone who wants a quality “grab-and-go” telescope.

-If you are set on purchasing a portable computerized telescope under $1000, the NexStar 6SE is a spectacular candidate.
-The balance between features, aperture, and portability make it a good middle ground for a beginner or intermediate astronomer without breaking the bank.
+If you are set on purchasing a portable computerized telescope for under $1000, the NexStar 6SE is a spectacular candidate.
+The balance between features, aperture, and portability makes it a good middle ground for a beginner or intermediate astronomer without breaking the bank.